mattman2864/Obsidian/Battle of Tippecanoe.md

 The Battle of Tippecanoe was fought between American soldiers and Native American warriors along the banks of the Keth-tip-pe-can-nunk, a river in the heart of central [[Indiana]].
+It took place in November 1811